-- The chance to meet other writers – both at our events and virtually via our members-only Facebook page
+- Meeting and networking with other crime writers – both at our events and virtually via our members-only Facebook page

-- The chance to attend our annual conference, exclusively for crime writers
+- The pleasure of attending our annual conference, exclusively for CWA crime writers

-- Meet publicists, journalists, bloggers, and other associate members
+- Meeting publicists, journalists, bloggers, editors and other associate member at our events

-- Our wide range of contacts in libraries and bookshops and festivals, to help you organise and publicise your author events
+- Our wide range of contacts in libraries and festivals, to help you organise and publicise your author events

-- Sell your books and engage directly with thousands of crime fans through our Crime Readers’ Association.
-As well as the website, where you can post blogs and have your books and profile featured in Find An Author, we send a regular newsletter and a bimonthly ezine to a very large database, all of which help our members to reach new audiences.
+- Selling your books and engaging directly with thousands of crime writing fans through our Crime Readers’ Association.
+As well as the website, where you can post blogs and have your books – complete with Amazon and Hive links – and profile featured in Find An Author, we send a regular newsletter featuring members’ news, and a bimonthly ezine with details of members’ new books, to a database of over 11,000 – all of which help our members to reach new audiences.

-- Access to a dedicated free tax helpline for members, provided by HW Fisher & Company.
+- Access to a dedicated free tax helpline for members, kindly provided by HW Fisher & Company.

 Who can join?

-Membership of the CWA is open to published crime writers, with associate membership also open to those in the publishing industry and provisional membership to writers who have a contract but whose book is not yet out.
+Membership of the CWA is open to published crime writers, whose books are currently available in the English language (either in original text or translation), with provisional membership available to writers who have a contract but whose book is not yet out.

-Corporate membership of the CWA is open to publishers, literary agents, booksellers and others connected with the production of individual CWA members’ work, whether in print, on stage, in film, radio or television.
+Corporate membership of the CWA is open to publishers, literary agents, booksellers and others connected with the production of individual CWA members’ work, whether in print, on stage or in film, radio or television.
+Please apply here.